saballos/modvolc_py_sp/README.md

 * Open a python command line window and move yourself into the cloned folder and type in your terminal: ```python.exe -m venv modvolc_py_sp```, and hit enter
 * Activate the enviroment just created by typing: ```modvolc_py_sp\Scripts\activate.bat```, and hitting enter
 * Type ```pip install -r requirements.txt```, and hit enter

+## Usage
+To run the script and get the MODVOLC thermal anomalies data for any site of interest, you have to modify the ```input parameters``` of the file ```modvolc_py_single_point_v1.py```, these parameters are:
+* ```name```: This is the name of your area or site of interest, for instance "Masaya volcano", or "Mount Etna", or "Creek California", etc
+* ```ti```: This is the initial date to look for the thermal anomalies in the format YYYY-MM-DD.
+So ti = "2000-02-01" will be February first 2000.
+This is the earliest date you can get thermal anomalies from the MODVOLC algorithm
+* ```tf```: This is the final date to look for the thermal anomalies in the format YYYY-MM-DD.
+So tf = "2024-11-22" will be May 11 2024.
+You'd be aware that there is a 1-day delay (with regard to the current day) this algorithm is able to process the thermal anomalies
+* ```lon```: This represents the east longitude geographical coordinate (WGS84) of the area/site of interest in decimal degrees, e.g. -86.163783
+* ```lat```: This represents the north latitude geographical coordinate (WGS84) of the area/site of interest in decimal degrees, e.g. 11.994702
+* ```rad```: This represents the search radious (in kilometers) for thermal anomalies around the given longitude and latitude coordinates

+After you set and save the input parametrs (you can also change the name of the python script if you want, but in that case you should type the proper name when running the script) you can run the script by:
+* Linux/Unix and macOS users type in the command window: ```python modvolc_py_single_point_v1.py```, and hit enter
+* Windows OS user type in the python command line window: ```python.exe modvolc_py_single_point_v1.py```, and hit enter